zapproject/hardhat-bsc/README.md

 Notes:

-- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx buidler clean` followed by `npm run build` before re-running tests
+- running a coverage report currently deletes artifacts, so after each coverage run you will then need to run `npx hardhat clean` followed by `npm run build` before re-running tests
-- the branch coverage is 75%

 ### Deploy to Ethereum